wlcmc/roombelt/TEST.md

 ### Start early
 1. Go to Google Calendar and remove all meetings for today.
 2. Create a meeting without a title in Google Calendar in 4 minutes.
-3. Wait 30s and validate that the "Check in" button is visible.
+3. Wait 30s and validate that the "Start early" button is visible.
-4. Click "check in".
+4. Click "Start early".

 ### Cancel meeting that will start
 1. Go to Google Calendar and remove all meetings for today.